 Four alternative procurement schedules were considered.
-194 The first schedule represents a backcast of the 2020 procurement plan schedule with procurements in April and September from 2017 through 2019 and in April of 2020.
+The first schedule represents a backcast of the 2020 procurement plan schedule with procurements in April and September from 2017 through 2019 and in April of 2020.
 The second schedule considered also has two annual procurement events, occurring in March or April and in September or October.
 The cumulative procurement targets are adjusted somewhat so that 25% of the requirement for each delivery month would be procured in each of four events over 18 months.
-The third procurement schedule considered incorporates a third annual event in May or June, in addition to the Spring and Fall procurement events and allocates the targeted procurements for each delivery month evenly over five events and roughly 14 to 18 months.
+The third procurement events and allocates the targeted procurements for each delivery month evenly over five events and roughly 14 to 18 months.
 The fourth procurement schedule considered includes an additional procurement event in November or December.
 Targets are set so that the portfolio for each delivery month is acquired in five equal parts over 13 months.